lampinen/HoMM/README.md

-# polynomial_meta_learning
+# HoMM

-A functional meta-learning project on learning polynomial functions.
+A library for Homoiconic Meta-mapping. <https://arxiv.org/abs/1905.09950>